lindsay-stevens/enketo-validate/README.md

 In the future, some ideas to extend validation further are:

+* Check itemsets.
-* Check whether XForms syntax is valid using an XML Schema.
+* Check more thoroughly whether XForms syntax is valid using an XML Schema.
 * Check whether all itext elements referred to anywhere exist in model.

+### Using a custom XPath Evaluator

+The following example shows how to swap Enketo's XPath evaluator with OpenClinica's custom XPath evaluator in command-line mode:

+1. Instead of using `npm install --production` do `npm install` which which will also install devDepencies.
+2. Run `npm run oc-build`.
+This will replace the bundle file in the /build folder.

 ### Funding